a7420174/ABC-Enhancer-Gene-Prediction/README.md

 mamba env create -f environment.yaml
 ```

-An isolated environment called `snakemake` will be activated with:
+An isolated environment called `ABC-workflow` will be activated with:

 ```
-conda activate snakemake
+conda activate ABC-workflow
 ```

 ## Run Snakemake